oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

 * `AccountServiceImpl.java` file located in the `/com/oracle/tmm/stockbroker/service/impl/` package of the `StockBroker` application.
 * `StockBrokerTransactionServiceImpl.java` file located in the `/com/oracle/tmm/stockbroker/service/impl/` package of the `StockBroker` application.

 The following section provides reference information about each line of code that you must uncomment and its purpose.
-You can skip this reading this section, if you only want to quickly uncomment the code and run the application.
+You can skip this reading this section if you only want to quickly uncomment the code and run the application.
 You can return to this section later to understand the purpose of each line of code that you uncomment.

 To configure the Stock Broker application as a transaction participant:

 1. Open the `DatasourceConfigurations.java` file in any code editor.
-This file is located in the `/com/oracle/tmm/stockbroker` package of the `StockBroker` application.
+This file is in the `/com/oracle/tmm/stockbroker` package of the `StockBroker` application.

 2. Uncomment the following lines of code in the transaction participant function or block to create a `PoolXADataSource` object and provide credentials and other details to connect to the resource manager.
 This object is used by the MicroTx client library.